 The informational distance between investors and the empiricist originates from two sources of variation in investors' expectations.
-First, there is aggregate (time) variation in consensus expected returns, of the kind studied in Jagannathan and Wang (1996).
+First, there is aggregate (time) variation in expected returns averaged across investors (consensus beliefs), of the kind studied in Jagannathan and Wang (1996).
 However, time-series variation alone is often found insufficient to explain asset-pricing anomalies (Lewellen and Nagel, 2006).
 Our focus is on the second source of variation, which results from dispersion in investors' information.
-Because investors' information is dispersed there is variation in expected returns across investors, too.
-In this model time-series and cross-sectional variation in investors' information reinforce each other, leading together to a flat SML.
+Because investors' information is dispersed, there is variation in expected returns across investors, too.
+In this model, time-series and cross-sectional variation in investors' information reinforce each other, leading together to a flat SML.
 To our knowledge, variation across investors-as opposed to variation over time-has been neglected in empirical tests of the CAPM.
 We show that the impact of cross-sectional variation on these tests is substantial, stronger than that of time-series variation.

-An empirical and methodological contribution of this paper is to measure co-beliefs, or how expected returns on pairs of stocks covary across investors.
+An empirical and methodological contribution of this paper is to measure covariation in investors' expectations, which we refer to as co-beliefs.
+Co-beliefs measure how expected returns on pairs of stocks covary across investors.
 We use this measure to correct beta estimates according to our theory, which reveals a better-performing CAPM.
 We first obtain proxies for consensus and individual expected returns for a large cross section of stocks.
 I/B/E/S is one database that offers such a rich panel of individual expectations; it provides one-year price targets made by a large set of analysts for S&P500 firms (among others), starting in 1999.
-From these price targets we construct expected returns, which we use to assess quantitatively how variation over time and across investors affect together and separately beta mismeasurement.
+From these price targets, we construct expected returns, which we use to assess quantitatively how variation over time and across investors affect together and separately beta mismeasurement.
 As the theory predicts, both channels contribute to SML flattening, with variation across investors accounting for the larger part.